-2. Cereals/ Chapattis /Boiled Vegetables:
+2. Cereals/ Chapattis /Boiled Vegetables

 Add a lot of green leafy vegetables to your child’s diet.
-Spinach, fenugreek leaves, carrots, pumpkin, beans and others are a rich source of minerals and vitamins.
+Spinach, fenugreek leaves, carrots, pumpkin, beans, and others are a rich source of minerals and vitamins.
 Try to include one serving of each of these vegetables every day.
 Peas are rich in vitamins and dietary fibre and a great source of food for high calories.

-7. Paneer & Cheese:
+7. Paneer & Cheese

 You can make thick paneer at home with whole milk.
-Chop these into bite-size pieces and offer it as finger food to your child.
-An ideal snack to eat without any accompaniments it can also be added to parathas as filling or in curries with rice.
+Chop these into bite-size pieces and offer as finger food to your child.
+An ideal snack to eat without any accompaniments, it can also be added to parathas as a filling or in curries with rice.
 Cheese is another food that is rich in calcium and also helps kids put on some healthy fat.
 Cheese can be had by itself or added to sandwiches, chapatis or pasta and makes a wonderful combination of taste and nutrition.

-8. Dried Fruits and Nuts:
+8. Dried Fruits and Nuts

 Avocados are dense in the amount of fat and calories they possess, and this composition makes it an ideal healthy food for toddlers and kids.
 One of the best high-calorie food for toddlers weight gain, avocado tastes great in soups, dips, sauces, spreads and smoothies.
-The soft and pulpy texture appeases the kids.
+The soft and pulpy texture appeases kids.

 11. Starchy Vegetables

 Starchy vegetables like potato and sweet potato are rich in healthy fat.
 Potatoes are an excellent source of energy and carbohydrates, and kids love mashed potatoes and cheese.
-Sweet Potato is rich in beta-carotene and sugar.
+Sweet potato is rich in beta-carotene and sugar.
 Mashed sweet potatoes taste great with lentils, milk, cheese or even just plain.

 12. Peanut Butter

-Peanut butter has natural oil and fat content thereby making it rich in calories.
+Peanut butter has natural oil and fat content, thereby, making it rich in calories.
 You could spread peanut butter on toast, biscuits, fruits and sandwiches.
 For toddles allergic to peanuts, try other nut spreads like hazelnut spread, almond spread or soya spread.

 13. Olive Oil

-Olives are rich in oil which are dense in good fat.
+Olives are rich in oil, which are dense in good fat.
 So if you want your baby to put on some weight, try cooking their food in olive oil to see some amazing results.

 17. Whole Wheat

 Whole wheat is also another great ingredient for digestion with low fat.
 You can use whole wheat and make pancakes, porridge and chapatis for your baby.
-Alternatively, broken wheat or dahlia can also be used to make porridge with some milk.
+Alternatively, broken wheat or dalia can also be used to make porridge with some milk.

 Oats are high in magnesium, thiamine, phosphorus and manganese.
 It is low in cholesterol and saturated fats.
 Oats can be whipped into porridge, kheer or pancakes for toddlers.
-Top the porridge with some dried fruits and nuts for an enhanced taste.
+Top the porridge with some dry fruits and nuts for an enhanced taste.

 19. Lentils Like Moong Dal and Udad Dal